 In the Panhandle, a few themes show up often:

-- Wind/hail exposure (roof and exterior wear)
+- Wind and hail exposure (roof and exterior wear)

 - Drainage and grading (water control matters even in a dry climate)